stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 ```
 R's functions that can accept inputs of vectors are computationally super fast, so if your option is between something that accepts vectors and doing a for loop, the vector option's usually going to be faster.
 It's not necessarily intuitive to realize when you could use them, though.

+Just try to pay attention to when something accepted multiple inputs and immediately spit out multiple outputs, and you'll start to get a feel for how this vectorization thing works.

+## Left Joins

 When we do a merge, it's often helpful to start from the biggest data frame, and then merge on the smaller ones afterwards.
 In this case, territorial emissions has the most years.

 The `left_join()` from `dplyr` is a nice function to use when you're merging.
 The syntax is `left_join(main_data,data_to_merge)`, so that you're starting with the `main_data` on the left, and then adding on the merging data to the right, keeping all the data from the left dataset and throwing out the observations in the right that didn't match.